NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 ## Depleting a batch

 Next to each active batch, there is an option to deplete it.
-If you deplete a batch, it will no longer be available to select when you record a vaccination given after the depletion date.
+If you deplete a batch, it will not be available for future vaccinations.

 > [!IMPORTANT]
 > Depleted batches cannot be added back.
 We therefore recommend you only deplete a batch if you are sure that you no longer need it, and that you will not get any further stock with the same batch number and expiry date.